plone/diazo/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an event based server, it is not practical to add ``document()`` support to
-the nginx XSLT module for in-transform inclusion.
+the Nginx XSLT module for in-transform inclusion.
 Instead, external content is
 included through SSI in a sub-request.
 The SSI sub-request includes a query
 string parameter to indicate which parts of the resultant document to include,
 called ``;filter_xpath`` - see above for a full example.
 The configuration